-3. Upon receipt and review of the Academic Dishonesty Report and evidence submitted, the assistant dean must notify the student in writing regarding the alleged academic dishonesty and must forward to the student a copy of the Academic Dishonesty Report and a copy of the evidence.
-The assistant dean will notify the student that once a student has been informed that academic dishonesty is alleged, the student may not drop the course until charges of academic dishonesty are resolved.
+3.Upon receipt and review of the Academic Dishonesty Report and evidence submitted, the assistant dean must notify the student in writing at the address of record regarding the alleged academic dishonesty and must forward to the student a copy of the Academic Dishonesty Report and a copy of the evidence.
+The assistant dean will notify the student that he or she may not drop the course.
+(Note: In this policy, when responsibility is assigned to the assistant dean, it may include his or her designee.)

-The assistant dean must make every attempt to schedule a joint meeting with the student, the instructor and the department chairperson within ten (10) working days of receiving the Academic Dishonesty Report.
-When necessary, such meetings may be conducted by video-conference.
+The assistant dean will make every attempt to schedule a joint meeting with the student, the instructor/designee, and the department chairperson within ten (10) working days of receiving the Academic Dishonesty Report.
+When necessary, the meeting may be conducted by video-conference.

-In such meetings every effort should be made to preserve a productive instructor/student relationship.
-The student must be given the opportunity to ask questions about all written documents and to respond to the allegation.
+During this meeting, every effort will be made to preserve a productive instructor/designee-student relationship.
+The student will be given the opportunity to ask questions about all written documents and to respond to the allegation.
+The student will be given the opportunity to accept responsibility for the infraction or to refute the charges.

-The student must be given the opportunity to accept responsibility for the infraction or to refute the charges.
-If the student accepts responsibility for the infraction, s/he must be asked to sign the Academic Dishonesty Report, thereby acknowledging that s/he is aware of the alleged violation, accepts responsibility for the infraction, and understands the possible sanctions.
-If the student accepts responsibility, then the assistant dean should continue to step 4 outlined below.
+At the meeting, the student will be asked to sign the Academic Dishonesty Report, thereby acknowledging that he or she is aware of the alleged infraction, accepts responsibility for the infraction or intends to refute the charges, and understands the possible sanctions.

-If the student does not accept responsibility and states that there are discrepancies in the accounts of the alleged academic dishonesty, the assistant dean will request that the student produce additional evidence/information relevant to the incident.
+If the student chooses to refute the charges, the assistant dean will request that the student produce additional evidence/information relevant to the incident.
 The assistant dean may also attempt to acquire additional information, depending on the nature of the discrepancies.
-The assistant dean will determine and communicate to the student how long the student has to submit additional evidence.
-The assistant dean will review the additional evidence within 5 working days of receipt.
+The student has five (5) working days to submit additional evidence.
+The assistant dean will review the additional evidence within five (5) working days of receipt.

-The student will be allowed to remain in class and complete course work until the assistant dean makes his or her determination of the outcome.
-If the alleged violation has not been resolved by the time grades are due, the instructor must assign the student an "I" grade.
-This grade will remain until the alleged violation is adjudicated.
+The student may not withdraw from the class in which the alleged infraction occurred and is expected to complete coursework until the alleged infraction has been resolved.
+If the alleged infraction has not been resolved by the time grades are due, the instructor must assign the student an "I" (Incomplete) grade.
+This grade will remain until the alleged infraction is adjudicated.
+If under any circumstance the student stops attending the course, a "U" (Unofficial Withdrawal) grade with a last date of attendance will be assigned.

-4. If the assistant dean believes there was not an infraction of the Academic Integrity Policy, the instructor will clarify the standards of the assignment/test/examination/project with the student.
+4.If the assistant dean determines there was not an infraction of the Academic Integrity Policy, the instructor will clarify the standards of the assignment/test/examination/project with the student.
 In circumstances in which the assignment was not completed, an opportunity for the student to complete the assignment will be provided.
 In this case, the assistant dean will document the outcome on the Academic Dishonesty Report and maintain the document in the Office of Instruction.

-If the assistant dean believes the student did violate the Academic Integrity Policy or if the student accepts responsibility for the infraction, he or she will determine the appropriate sanction(s) in keeping with the Adjudication Procedures listed in this Academic Integrity Policy and will note such sanction(s) on the Academic Dishonesty Report.
+If the assistant dean determines that the student violated the Academic Integrity Policy or if the student accepts responsibility for the infraction, the assistant dean will determine the appropriate sanction(s) in keeping with the adjudication procedures listed in this Academic Integrity Policy and will note such sanction(s) on the Academic Integrity Report.

-The assistant dean will formally notify the student, the instructor and the department chair that the student has been found responsible for a violation of the Academic Integrity Policy and communicate the sanction(s).
-This communication to the student will be sent by certified letter, return receipt requested, within five (5) working days of reaching a determination that an infraction of the policy has occurred.
+The assistant dean will formally notify the student, the instructor/designee and the department chair that the student has been found responsible for a violation of the Academic Integrity Policy and communicate the sanction(s).
+This communication to the student will be sent by both email and certified letter with return receipt requested within five (5) working days of reaching a determination that an infraction of the policy has occurred.